 The duration time of the effects really do vary from 9 months to one year and even longer depending on the injection site and the concentration.
 In some cases, you can prolong the results by massaging the treated area.

 Since hyaluronic acid doesn’t affect the nerves nor the muscles, the possible side effects are limited to eventual skin irritation, redness, pain or swelling.

 Such peels, microdermabrasion, give a great boost to your skin and when done regularly, they can really help with e.g. acne, hyperpigmentation or skin – aging.
-Depending on your condition, a different product will be used ranging from fruit peels to strong retinoids.

 It has been proven in multiple studies that light of various wavelengths can do wonders to multiple skin ailments like acne, rosacea and hyperpigmentation.
 During the first step of the procedure, a photosensitive agent is being administered and later transported through blood to the specific cells of your skin.
 Then, the agent is being activated so it can absorb the health – giving light.
 If you worry that the light might disturb your healthy skin cells, you can stay calm – the agent has strong affinity for the abnormal cells and the light itself does not affect the cells without the agent.

 Photodynamic therapy is a long – term treatment with promising results.
 Among its advantages you can surely find that it is safe and that the light can always be altered to the needs you have at the very moment.
 Normally you have to repeat the sessions every week so it may pose a problem to some patients.

 Lasers are commonly used in cosmetic dermatology to treat a variety of skin conditions and imperfections.
 Different types of lasers can be used depending on the specific treatment being performed, and each type of laser has its own unique set of characteristics that make it suitable for certain procedures.